 You can use the generated executable file, for example, the

-in any S-Function block in any model as long as the executable file
+file, in any S-Function block in any model as long as the executable file is on the

 The S-Function Builder builds an S-function as follows.
 First, it generates the following source files in the current folder:

 sfun is the name of the S-function that you specify in the

 S-function name field of the S-Function Builder dialog box.
 This